aanandt/BreastCancerSegmentation/Readme.md

-0) Unzip the folder.
-There are two folders such as Dataset, and Src.

 1) Download the BUSI, Dataset_B, and STU and keep it in the respective folders in Dataset folder.
 Follow the same dataset directory structure as given in the google drive.
 Link for downloading the dataset:- https://drive.google.com/drive/folders/1EDgGbGkbeva0npb-gL2EBGtIRq_fiUJt?usp=sharing